BarbaraMoreira40/BarbaraMoreira40/README.md

 ## About Me:

 Hello!
 🌍 Hello, I’m Bárbara Moreira!
-I’m a Data Engineer with a background as a physiotherapist for 19 years, now leveraging my analytical skills and problem-solving mindset in the data field.
+I’m a Data Scientist with a background as a physiotherapist for 21 years, now leveraging my analytical skills and problem-solving mindset in the data field.

 👩🏽‍💻 What I bring: